Top Google Docs Alternatives: Best Picks for 2025

 Transitioning from Google Docs

 Switching to a new document collaboration tool can be a significant change, so it's important to plan the transition carefully.
+This is especially true given that only 21% of hybrid workers report receiving training on how to work effectively in new environments.
 Consider data migration processes, training for your team, and strategies for managing the change.
 Ensuring that your team is comfortable with the new tool and understands its benefits will help smooth the transition and maximize adoption.

 Key takeaways 🔑🥡🍕

-Is there a better alternative to Google Docs?
+Is there a more secure alternative to Google Docs?

 Is Google discontinuing Google Docs?